dashed-slug/wallets/readme.txt

 These shortcodes render [knockout.js](http://knockoutjs.com/)-enabled forms.
 The forms only show to users who have the necessary capabilities assigned.

+= Can I show the user's balances in the menu? =

+Yes.
+Simply go to *Appearance* &rarr; *Menus*.
+Click on *Screen Options* at the top right of the screen.
+Enable *Bitcoin and Altcoin Wallets balances*.
+Now a new menu item is available for you to add to your menus.
+This will display all the user balances in menu form.
+Simply add it on your menus at the desired position and change the menu label string.

 = I don't like the built-in forms.
 Can I provide my own? =

 First of all, the forms can be styled with CSS.
 They have convenient HTML classes that you can use.